espocrm/documentation/docs/administration/formula.md

 In entity manager it's possible to define script (formula) for specific entity type.
 This script will be executed every time before record is saved.

-It provides an ability to automatically set specific fields (attributes) with values derived from calculation.
+It provides the ability to automatically set specific fields (attributes) with values derived from calculation.

 To edit formula follow Administration > Entity Manager > dropdown menu at the right on the row of needed entity > Formula.